 For retirees who have not reached the age of 65, Section 212 permits limited earnings during each calendar year without jeopardizing pension benefits.
-The amount for the calendar year 2008 is $30,000.
+The current earnings limitation, beginning January 1, 2020, is $35,000.

-Employers or Retirees seeking information on having post retirement earnings covered under Section 212 should contact their Retirement System.
-Also see additional information from OSC information on Working After Retirement
+Employers or retirees seeking information on post-retirement earnings covered under Section 212 should contact the Retirement System.
+Additional information on working after retirement is available from the Office of the State Comptroller.